 Federal Direct Subsidized Stafford Loans are no longer available for graduate and professional students effective July 1, 2012.
 The Budget Control Act of 2011 passed by Congress and signed President Obama eliminates the subsidy for graduate and professional students and moves this funding to Pell Grants for undergraduate students.

 Federal Direct Unsubsidized Stafford Loans are not restricted to financial need, nor are they dependent upon good credit.
 An American citizen, permanent resident, or eligible non-citizen who has not defaulted on a student loan can borrow up to $20,500 per year through this program.
-The loan has a fixed interest rate of 6.8% and offers a variety of repayment options.
+Borrowers pay a fixed annual interest rate of 6.8% for loans first disbursed prior to 06/30/13.
+Loans first disbursed on or after 07/01/2013 are market based and locked in at fixed rates for the life of the loan.
+For the 2013-14 academic year, the interest rate is 5.41%.
+The Department of Education will withhold a percentage of the loan in required origination and default fees.

 Federal Perkins Loans are awarded to a limited number of students with the greatest financial need.
 These loans average $2,000 per academic year at UC Hastings and have a fixed interest rate of 5%.